Providing Senior Care for a Loved One Means Taking Care of YOU

-If you’ve found yourself in the role of a family caregiver for an aging or disabled loved one, you’re far from alone.
+If you’ve found yourself in the role of a providing senior care for an aging or disabled loved one, you’re far from alone.
 According to Family Caregiver Alliance’s National Center on Caregiving, a whopping 65.7 million Americans – as many as 29% of the adult population – are in your shoes, spending anywhere from 20 to almost 40 hours per week providing care at home.
 Trying to handle it all alone can be overwhelming, but many caregivers are hesitant to reach out for help, for a variety of reasons; but the reality is that providing constant 24/7 care without a break takes a toll on one’s body, mind and spirit and can lead to health problems and a danger of burnout.
 Accepting some caregiving help so you can have a break will actually allow you to better care for your loved one.

 Be honest with yourself.